 - Does Not Want To Be Touched.
 Most dogs love to be rubbed, petted, and loved.
 When a dog is in pain, it may withdraw from normal activity or flinch when touched.

 Since pets cannot convey the pain that they are in, they generally learn to live with it.
-When it becomes too extreme, the above signs are a smart time to take action and offer a glucosamine supplement.
+When it becomes too extreme, the above signs are a smart time to take action and offer a health supplement.

 Unlike the human placebo effect, a dog does not get caught up in this cycle because it is not aware that it is receiving the supplement.
-A large number of dogs respond well to glucosamine supplements, especially large breeds.
+A large number of dogs respond well to joint supplements, especially large breeds.

 Benefits of Glucosamine for Dogs